maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

         return PermIterator(self)
 ```

-Note that a `PermIterator` is created, and that it has a ref to the iterable:
+Note that a `PermIterator` is created, and that it has a reference to the iterable:
 the iterator must know which permutation to iterate.

 ### Study 2 - the iterator